TryYack/elements/README.md

 Tests mirror stories in Storybook

-> Waiting for the library to be finalised a bit more before adding
+> More will be added once stories are added / props finalised

 - [ ] Attachment component
 - [x] Avatar component